 Bread is a staple food in Lebanon and is served in almost every meal, such as pita, or flatbread.
 It’s very crucial to Lebanese food that some of the Arabic dialects refer to bread as “esh”, which means “life”.

 Bread, rice, vegetables, and fruit out-weight the amount of meat consumed in an average Lebanese diet.
 However, the most commonly consumed meat – lamb and poultry – make up some of the most popular dishes in the country.
 Kibbeh, Lebanon’s national dish is consisted of cracked wheat paste and ground lamp, similar to the pate ’Kibbeh that was originally made by pounding the lamb meat harshly and kneading the wheat and spices.
 People who were unfamiliar with this practice found it unpleasant and frightening.

 Mezze Food Tasting Tours

-Mezze, an assortment of flavorful cold and hot dishes is another very important part of the Lebanese cuisine.
-Over 40 small dished will be presented at one as either a meal or appetizer itself.
+Mezze, an assortment of flavorful cold and hot dishes is another very important part of Lebanese cuisine.
+Over 40 small dished will be presented at once as either a meal or appetizer itself.
 The Hummus (garlic paste sesame seed, and chickpea), meat, and rice wrapped in grape leaves, hot and cold salads, mashed beans, grilled meats and seafood (including cooked cubes of lambs, kebabs, onions, and peppers), and pickled vegetables are the most popular.
-The Lebanese cuisines are seldom served in courses, but all presented at once.
+Lebanese cuisines are seldom served in courses, but all are presented at once.
 The Muhaddara (a rice and lentil dish) and Tabbouleh (a salad made from cracked wheat) are also popularly consumed.